jvanderzande/mijnafvalwijzer/README.md

 This Domoticz script will retrieve the next garbage collection for your postcode-housenumber and update a TEXT device in Domoticz for only Gemeentes in Zuid Limburg.<br>
 It will also send you a notification at the specified time 0-x days before the event.

+# huisvuil-mijnbink
+This Domoticz script will retrieve the next garbage collection for your postcode-housenumber and update a TEXT device in Domoticz for only Limburg gemeentes: Laarbeek, Deurne, Gemert-Bakel, Heeze-Leende, Someren, Asten en Nuenen.<br>
+It will also send you a notification at the specified time 0-x days before the event.

 # huisvuil-zuidwest-friesland
 This Domoticz script will retrieve the next garbage collection for your postcode-housenumber and update a TEXT device in Domoticz for only Gemeentes in Zuidwest Friesland.<br>
 It will also send you a notification at the specified time 0-x days before the event.